Eino: ToolsNode & Tool Guide

 Name string

-// Describes how/when/why to use this tool
+// Guidance for the model on how/when/why to use the tool

 Desc string

-// Definition of the parameters accepted by the tool
+// Definition of accepted parameters

 // 1.
-Using ParameterInfo: schema.NewParamsOneOfByParams(params)
+ParameterInfo: schema.NewParamsOneOfByParams(params)

 // 2.
-Using OpenAPIV3: schema.NewParamsOneOfByOpenAPIV3(openAPIV3)
+OpenAPI v3: schema.NewParamsOneOfByOpenAPIV3(openAPIV3)

 *ParamsOneOf